susannah-b/shiver-unpaired/README.md

 `SID_MinCov_foo_bar_ForGlobalAln.fasta`, `SID_coords.csv`: these files are useful for when multiple samples are processed, so we postpone their explanation.
 `SID_clean_1.fastq.gz`, `SID_clean_2.fastq.gz`: the reads after removal of adapters, primers, low-quality bases, and those read pairs suspected of being contamination.
 `SID_InsertSizeCounts.csv`: the inferred insert-size distribution.

+#### The config file
+In `config.bash` you can change pipeline parameters from their default values.
+During development of shiver, `config.bash` has sometimes been updated (e.g. new features might require new parameters).
+In case this happens again in the future, to make sure you keep your changes it would be wise to make a copy of this file, change the copy, and use that instead of `config.bash` for your shiver commands.
+Then if `config.bash` changes in a future version of shiver, you can compare differences between the new version and your tweaked old version (e.g. with the `diff` command), and apply your changes to the new version.

 #### Processing example 2: scripting over samples, all with HIV contigs, some of which need correcting
 Before we start, note that scripted use of shiver (like any other command-line program) to process multiple files is easier if you know the basics of playing with filenames from the command line.
 Consider this toy example: